ajamini/ph-dicom-challenge/README.md

 ### Security
 Implement authentication via JSON Web Tokens (JWT) or OAuth2 to restrict access to the endpoints.
 We should create different roles like admin, standard users, and read-only users.

+### Testing
+Implement a robust test suite (e.g., using pytest or unittest) to cover unit tests, integration tests, and edge cases.

+Automate the testing process with a Continuous Integration (CI) pipeline, such as GitHub Actions or Jenkins, to ensure consistent quality and reliability with every new commit or pull request.

 ### Other Enhancements
 Better logging and application performance monitoring (e.g., New Relic) can provide real-time insight into system health and performance.